 13.5 Acting Allowance

-Where a teacher is assigned and carries out duties of a headteacher, deputy headteacher or assistant headteacher, but has not been appointed formally to the role, the [Name of Committee/Panel/Group of Governors/Trustees] will, within four weeks from the day on which the duties were first assigned and carried out, determine whether or not an allowance (“acting allowance”) will be paid in accordance with the STPCD.
+Where a teacher is assigned and carries out duties of a headteacher, deputy headteacher or assistant headteacher, but has not been appointed formally to the role, the Cambois Primary School will, within four weeks from the day on which the duties were first assigned and carried out, determine whether or not an allowance (“acting allowance”) will be paid in accordance with the STPCD.

-If the [Name of Committee/Panel/Group of Governors/Trustees] determines not to pay an allowance, the [Name of Committee/Panel/Group of Governors/Trustees] will review this determination during the time the teacher continues to be assigned to and carry out, such duties, and will make a further determination(s) as to whether or not an acting allowance will be made.
+If Cambois Primary School determines not to pay an allowance, the Governing Body will review this determination during the time the teacher continues to be assigned to and carry out, such duties, and will make a further determination(s) as to whether or not an acting allowance will be made.

-If the [Name of Committee/Panel/Group of Governors/Trustees] determines that an allowance will be paid, the amount will be such as is necessary to ensure that the teacher receives remuneration equivalent to the salary, which the [Name of Committee/Panel/Group of Governors/Trustees] considers to be appropriate.
+If Cambois Primary School determines that an allowance will be paid, the amount will be such as is necessary to ensure that the teacher receives remuneration equivalent to the salary, which the School considers to be appropriate.

 Where a teacher is assigned and carries out the duties of a headteacher, deputy headteacher or assistant headteacher in relation to whom a pay range has been determined and an acting allowance is paid under this paragraph, the teacher’s total remuneration must not be lower than the minimum of the respective pay range for as long as the acting allowance is paid.